 This Cajun Seasoning Recipe is a delicious and easy spice mixture that is perfect for dozens of recipes!
-Make a little bit for one recipe or a big batch to keep with your spices.

 Homemade Cajun Seasoning is easy to make and adds zesty flavor to so many recipes!
 Sure, you can find a similar seasoning at the store, but you can make your own for much cheaper.
-Plus you can make as much or as little as you like.
-Simply toss in a little or a lot and you have the perfect seasoning to add to chicken, pasta, fish or tons of other recipes!
+Plus, you can make as much or as little as you like.
+Simply toss in a little or a lot and you have the perfect seasoning to add to chicken, pasta, fish, or tons of other recipes!

 I made this the other night with your creamy chicken cajun pasta, and it was delicious!
 Thank you for sharing.

-What is Cajun Seasoning?
+What is Cajun Seasoning

-How to Make Cajun Seasoning
+Cajun Seasoning Ingredients

 - Paprika